dador92/get_clean_data/README.md

 3. activity
 4. measurement

 This step implements that conversion using R's `melt()` functionality.
+Carrying forward the separated subsets of data from the previous step, it's straightforward to melt them separately and then merge them in preparation for the final step (discussed in the next section).

 As part of the conversion, the names of the measures are truncated to eliminate `mean()` and `std()` since those are left as the remaining column headers of the quantifiable variables.
+So the labels for the measurment in each of the subsets of data are now identical and can be added to the list of merge identifiers.

-What remains is a data set with the following 6 column labels:
+What remains is a merged data set with the following 6 column labels:

 * `study`
 * `vols`